ghost810/multisig-anchor/README.md

 CW20 Fungible Tokens:
+This is multisig and anchor for the terra chain
 * [`cw20-base`](./contracts/cw20-base) a straightforward, but complete
 implementation of the cw20 spec along with all extensions.
 Can be deployed as-is, or imported by other contracts.